Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-part.md

 # Part Block

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable

 The `part` block is used to represent the most basic design elements of the theme, for example, a part can represent a line in a border or a label on a button.

 You can also position parts on the screen.
 You can define a size and relative position for each part, and add offsets for the relative positioning.
-For more information, see [Positioning Parts](./learn-edc-positioning-parts-n.md).
+For more information, see [Positioning Parts](./learn-edc-positioning-parts.md).

 **Figure: Part block**